 ● Are they interacting with culture-related content in a positive and expected way?

 Combining those ‘ask-listen-observe’ results, Dr. Pearce and her global talent analytics team then share them with Ford’s internal decision-makers to help shape new programs to meet the needs and desires of employees.

 How do I get started with people analytics?

 Feeling inspired to make data-driven decisions and improve employee experience at your organization?
-Here’s a quick guide for getting started with people analytics:
+Here’s a quick guide to getting started with people analytics:

 - Identify your data champions.
-Finding fellow (internal) data champions can help you get buy-in, build your business case, and navigate any potential culture change around putting people analytics to use.
+Finding fellow (internal) data champions can help you get buy-in, build your business case, and navigate any potential cultural changes as a result of putting people analytics to use.

 - Formulate impactful questions.
 To draw insight into your organization, look at your overall business goals.
 Determine how HR and EX fit into those goals, then work backwards to the types of questions you’d like answered – and the areas you want to improve on.

 - Be prepared to look deeper in your data.
 People analytics will enable you to go beyond typical HR questions to understand the “why” – such as:

 - Why are you overspending on your overtime budget?